The Texas Will Contest: How to Navigate the Legal Maze

 When you’ve been completely disinherited or left only a token amount, a no-contest clause poses little additional risk – you don’t have much to lose anyway.
 And challenges to specific provisions rather than the entire will may sometimes avoid triggering these clauses altogether.

-“We recently helped a client worried about a no-contest clause,” Keith Morris shares.
+“We recently helped a client worried about a no-contest clause,” Stacy Kelly shares.
 “By carefully documenting evidence of the testator’s diminished capacity, we established good faith and just cause, allowing us to successfully contest the will without triggering the clause’s penalties.”

 Possible Outcomes